Hermaphroditus: Mythology

+The earliest versions of Hermaphroditus were as Aphroditus, a masculine form of Aphrodite representing androgyny.
+When he became understood as a separate entity, he gained his own myths.

+During the Hellenistic period, he and Salmacis were considered husband and wife and the first marriage.
+They were believed to live near Salmacis' spring near Halicarnassus (modern Bodrum, Turkey) and to have assisted in subjugating the indigenous Carians by cursing the spring waters to make men effeminate and reduce the Carian warrior spirit.

+In a description found on the remains of a wall in Halicarnassus dated to around 2nd century BC, Hermaphroditus' mother, Aphrodite, names Salmacis as the nymph who nursed and took care of an infant Hermaphroditus after being placed in her care.

-Ovid's account relates that Hermaphroditus was nursed by naiads in the caves of Mount Ida, a sacred mountain in Phrygia (present day Turkey).
+Later, in the Augustan Age, the Roman erotic poet Ovid wrote an origin myth depicting Hermaphroditus as an endosex young man who transforms into an androgynous figure as a tragic consequence of Salmacis attempting to rape him.
+Ovid relates that Hermaphroditus was nursed by naiads in the caves of Mount Ida, a sacred mountain in Phrygia (present day Turkey).
 At the age of fifteen, he grew bored with his surroundings and traveled to the cities of Lycia and Caria.
-It was in the woods of Caria, near Halicarnassus (modern Bodrum, Turkey) that he encountered the nymph Salmacis, in her pool.
-She was overcome by lust for the boy, who was very beautiful but still young, and tried to flirt with him, but was rejected.
+It was in the woods of Caria that he encountered the nymph Salmacis in her pool.
+Finding him very beautiful, she was overcome by lust for the boy, and she tried to flirt with him but was rejected.
 When he thought she had left, Hermaphroditus undressed and entered the waters of the empty pool.
 Salmacis sprang out from behind a tree and jumped into the pool.
 She wrapped herself around the youth, forcibly kissing him and touching his breast, attempting to rape him.
 While he struggled, she called out to the gods that they should never part.
 Her wish was granted, and their bodies blended into one form, "a creature of both sexes".
 Hermaphroditus prayed to Hermes and Aphrodite that anyone else who bathed in the pool would be similarly transformed, and his wish was granted.
+This suggests the origin to Salmacis' spring emasculating Carians.